HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking dependencies in R code ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-    Package in Depends field not imported from: ‘ALDEx2’
-      These packages need to be imported from (in the NAMESPACE file)
-      for when this namespace is loaded but not attached.
+    Packages required but not available:
+      'ALDEx2', 'compositions', 'zCompositions'

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # omicsPrint